 For access to the climbers routes on the northwest face:

 Follow the trail towards Barney Lake, pass the mouth of the Blacksmith Creek drainage, and before you arrive at the entrance to Little Slide Canyon, watch for a small rock buttress on your left (south).
-There is a use trail that goes up and over this buttress to avoid the marsh and beaver dam area on Robinson Creek.
+There is a group of downed Lodgepole Pine that have conveniently fallen across Robinson Creek making the creek crossing simple and dry.
+On the south side of Robinson Creek there is a use trail that goes up and over a rock buttress.
 Once over the top of the buttress, you will join the main use trail up the drainage.
 Follow this up to the base of the Hulk.

 If you wish to stay in the Hoover Wilderness, a wilderness permit is required.
 To get one, go to the Bridgeport Ranger Station , a USFS facility just southeast of Bridgeport along US 395.

 Spring, summer, and fall are the main climbing seasons here, and the road is not always kept open in the winter, at least not to the end.
 The avalanche considerations are foremost in the decision to plow (or not plow) the road.
 Spring and summer mean lots and lots of hungry mosquitos in the area, and it gets better in the fall, even though the days are shorter.